Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 1. Content

-The best way to access Dolby Atmos content in a home theater is via Blu-ray discs.
+Blu-ray discs are the best way to access high-quality Dolby Atmos content in a home theater.

 Many movies are now available with an Atmos soundtrack.
-The Atmos soundtrack will be listed alongside the other standard audio formats such as Dolby TrueHD, DTS-HD Master Audio and 5.1 audio.
+You will see it listed alongside the other standard audio formats such as Dolby TrueHD, DTS-HD Master Audio and 5.1 audio.

-However, an Atmos soundtrack isn’t as typical as the other formats mentioned, so don’t assume that every Blu-ray movie will have one.
+However, an Atmos soundtrack is less common than the other formats mentioned, so don’t assume that every Blu-ray movie will have one.
+You can get Atmos soundtracks on standard Blu-ray or 4K discs, although the 4K UHD version will more likely have the Atmos version.

 Netflix, Amazon Prime and Disney+ all offer plenty of shows with Dolby Atmos sound.
 However, not all shows will offer this audio type, so don’t assume it will be available on everything you want to watch.